eloualiche/FinanceRoutines.jl/README.md

 select(df_GSW, :date, :yield_1y)
 ```

+### Common operations in asset pricing

+Look in the documentation for a guide on how to estimate betas: over the whole sample and using rolling regressions.
+The package exports the function `calculate_rolling_betas`.

 ## To Do

   - `olsgmm` from cochrane GMM code
-  - rolling regressions

-## Othere references to work with financial data
+## Other references to work with financial data

 The package the closest to this one is